 Palmarola is one of the most charming places of Italy’s Pontine Archipelago.
 It is a natural reserve and, in winter, it is completely uninhabited, except for the guardian.

 Palmarola has an extremely craggy coast dotted with grottos, bays, cliffs and crags.
 Landing is possible at a small natural harbor to make a brief stop and take a look at the grottos excavated by the sea; this is a bather’s paradise, and a wonderful area for snorkeling.

 In circumnavigating the island, we suggest a search for the pirate’s treasure at Cala Brigantina, where pirates used to refugee in the Middle ages, and a visit to “la Cattedrale”, a shoreline that has been shaped by the sea and the wind and now resembles a cathedral.

 Ventotene is a very charming and very small island, it is in fact less than two miles long, first inhabited by the Romans.
 Here they built an incredible palace whose ruins can still be admired; it is named villa Iulia, after the daughter of the emperor Augustus who was sent here to exile.
 Another very interesting attraction in Ventotene is the “peschiera” (Roman fish farm), one of the few surviving examples of fish engineering.
 It was made up of two covered pools, protected from waves and sunlight, where fish could nest.
 They were attracted in a bigger outside pool, and trapped inside by an ingenious use of shutters and meshes.
-The Peschiera Romana is best visited by boat and offers its best to snorkelers and divers, because since the Roman Empire the sea level has gone up by around a meter and nowadays most of the ruins can be admired underwater.
+The Peschiera Romana is best visited by boat but the inside can only be explored by expert divers because since the Roman Empire the sea level has gone up by around a meter and nowadays most of the ruins are underwater.